Excuse us if we speak in a strange language.

 Transmission Control Protocol/Internet Protocol.
 This is the standard governing communication between all computers on the Internet.
 TCP/IP works by sending packets of information across multiple networks.

 This term refers to a computer that serves Web pages.
 When your browser sends out a request for a page (such as https://invisionkc.com), the server that holds the pages for this Web site will pick up that request and send the correct pages to your browser.

-A server that sits between your computer and the web server, which monitors all requests that pass through it.
+You can use residential proxy providers for numerous reasons.
+A lot of people use it to help them scrape the web for data relevant to their business.
+This can help them make changes to their online presence or business practices to reach more customers and grow their business further.
+But what is a proxy server?
+It’s a server that sits between your computer and the web server, which monitors all requests that pass through it.
 The proxy server intercepts all requests and checks that it doesn‘t already have the requested page on its local hard drive.
 You can get UK, US, Australian, or German proxy servers – it doesn’t matter where in the world you’re located.

 If it has the page, then the proxy server returns the requested web page from its local hard drive.
 If the proxy server doesn‘t have the requested page then it forwards the request on to the Web server holding the requested page.
 A proxy server can be used to speed up internet access for a large number of users or can be used to filter out certain unsuitable web pages.
 If you’re interested in accessing private proxies for business or for other uses, check out ezProxies website.

 An IP address is an identifier for a device that is connected to an IP network.
 IP networks route packets to devices based on their IP address.
 Kind of like a home address, it helps to locate the device sending and receiving packets.